nils-matthaei/ModelBasedSW_project/README.md

     }
 }
 ```
-By convention, the `iter()` method is used to return an iterator on a container:
+By convention, the `iter()` method is used to return an Iterator on a container:
 ```Rust
 impl<T> Stack<T> {
     pub fn iter(&self) -> StackIter<T> {